Buying Eggs Is So Confusing!!

 Certified Humane or Animal Welfare Approved seal are good bets—both of which are administered by third-party groups.
 When it comes to brands, Vital Farms, Family Homestead, Oliver’s Organic, Happy Egg Co., and Pete and Gerry’s all have particularly good reputations, as well as Safeway’s cage-free eggs and Kirkland organic eggs at Costco.

-Now all you have to do is remember this information next time your shopping at the local mart and BOOM!
-Golden goose you are 🙂
+Now all you have to do is remember all of this wonderful this information next time your shopping at the local mart and BOOM!
+A Golden goose you are

 Thanks to Eater.com for the info!